-He says he would be comfortable calling a longer term trending move if Bitcoin gets through the resistance around $9,270 and push towards $11,300, which is the 38.2% Fibonacci line.
-According to him, the market is now stopping the bearish trend after the tax season forced a lot of liquidations and force out the weekest hands.
+He says he would be comfortable calling a longer-term trending move if Bitcoin gets through the resistance around $9,270 and push towards $11,300, which is the 38.2% Fibonacci line.
+According to him, the market is now stopping the bearish trend after the tax season forced a lot of liquidations and force out the weakest hands.

-Luongo advises investors to consider coins/tokens they have operational and development confidence in that have put in strong bottom or double-bottom formations in 2018 that are below the Fibonacci level (23.6%) as traced from their December high to their Q1 low.
+Luongo advises investors to consider coins/tokens they have operational and develop confidence in that have put in the strong bottom or double-bottom formations in 2018 that is below the Fibonacci level (23.6%) as traced from their December high to their Q1 low.
 These coins are likely to out-perform the rest of the market.
 He is of the opinion that investors should review or jettison from their portfolio, any crypto still flirting with its Q1 low without a strong development roadmap.